YellowPirat/documentation/content/specification.typ

 Five registers are implemented for this.
 The first four registers describe the lenghs of the different bit segments within the bit time.
 The fith bit is a quantum prescaler.
 It is used to globaly controll the duration of a bit time.
+The optimal values for those registers are listed in this section @sec:buadrate_config.
 The last register is used for resetting the output interface of a CAN core.
 It resets the missed_frames section @peripheral_status2.

 - Baseaddress: 0x2C